khalid-hussain/shaheen/chap16.md

 "There is a wound in his rib but, God-wiling, he will survive."

 The injured man sat resting against an olive tree.
 A few soldiers stood around him.
-Seeing Badr Bin Mughira and his companions the soldiers stepped aside.
+Seeing Badr bin Mughira and his companions the soldiers stepped aside.
 Badr got off his horse and went close to the injured man.
 At first glance Badr Bin Mughira couldn't recognize him but as he sat with a knee on the ground and looked at him, a shiver ran through his body after which he stood up.
 The